 Schedule: 10hrs/week during the Academic Year; up to 20hrs/week over Summer

 The Mind & Life Institute operates as a nonprofit organization thanks to the charitable contributions of individuals, foundations and sponsors.
 Charitable contributions are the source of more than 90% of Mind & Life’s budget.
-The Philanthropy Intern would work with the Director of Philanthropy and the Philanthropy Team who are responsible for donor research, identification & cultivation, securing major gifts, corporate and foundation grants individual giving, and planned giving.
-Interns may earn academic credit or a stipend for their service.
+The Philanthropy Intern would work with the Director of Advancement and the Advancement Team who are responsible for donor research, identification & cultivation, securing major gifts, corporate and foundation grants individual giving, and planned giving.
+Interns may earn a stipend for their service.

 - Researching and writing proposals for grant applications